Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter15.md

 	3. Common carriers (highest level of liability), (completely) strictly liable
 		- take all kinds of products -> common
 		- three defences:
 			1. Act of god (ice storms, tornadoes, etc.)
 			2. Inherent defect (the carrier got the item like that)
 			2. Default of shipper: "the shipper packed it wrong"
 - Hotels and Innkeepers
 	- Disappearance vs. Damage
 		- The only stuff you bail to the hotel/inn is stuff in the safe
 		- The hotel is telling you that the safe is the safest place
+		- guest share responsibility with hotel
 	- Innkeepers Act.
+		- also can sell

 ### Remedies
 - Damages = cost of service or cost of repair or replacement
 - Lien - Repair and Storage Liens Act

+	> the right to retain possession of the goods until the bailor pays what is due for the services

 	- Possession must be retained or lost
 	- Problem: cost to repair exceeded the value of item
 - Sale - Repair and Storage Liens Act